datafold/terraform-aws-datafold/README.md

 Just for new accounts these can be shuffled all over again.
 So from terraform state perspective, things should be consistent at least.

+### Initializing the application

+The databases aren't created yet.
+The very first time, establish a shell into the `<deployment>-dfshell` container.
+It is likely that the scheduler and server containers are crashing in a loop.

+All we need to do is create two databases:

+1. `./manage.py clickhouse create-tables`
+2. `./manage.py database create-or-upgrade`
+3. `./manage.py installation set-new-deployment-params`

+Now all containers should be up and running.

 <!-- BEGIN_TF_DOCS -->

 ## Requirements